nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-23-exporting-csv-from-postgresql.md

     WHERE location = 'US';
 ```

-Run this to export a query to a csv and keep the header.
-We are saving it to 'home/deploy/csv_export.csv' on the
+Run the line below to export the view to a csv and keep the header.
+It is saved to 'home/deploy/csv_export.csv'
-server.
+on the server.

 ```shell
 copy (select * from view_1) to /local/path/csv_export.csv csv header;
 ```

-Use scp (secure copy) to move `csv_export.csv` to your computer by typing this in your local terminal (not in the PSQL
+Use scp (secure copy) to move `csv_export.csv` to your computer by typing the line below in your local terminal (not in the PSQL terminal).
-terminal).

 ```shell
 scp user@ec2.amazonaws.com:/home/user/csv_export.csv /Users/admin/desktop